acavieira/ADS-Grupo_PosLaboral-A/README.md

       dotnet test --logger "trx;LogFileName=test-results.trx"
       ```

-### Frontend Tests (Vue.js)
+### Frontend Scripts (GitDash)

-1. Open a terminal in the frontend folder:
+1. Open a terminal in the GitDash folder:
     ```bash
-    cd packages/frontend
+    cd packages/frontend/GitDash
     ```

-2. Run all tests:
+2. Run unit tests:
     ```bash
-    npm run test
+    npm run test:unit
     ```
-    - This will execute all unit tests for the frontend (using Vitest).
+    - This will execute the standard unit tests using Vitest.

+3. Generate test coverage report:
+    ```bash
+    npm run test:unit:coverage
+    ```
+    - This runs the tests and displays a coverage summary in the console.
+It also generates a detailed HTML report (located in the `coverage` folder) so you can view it in your browser.

+4. Run Storybook:
+    ```bash
+    npm run storybook:ui
+    ```
+    - This starts the Storybook documentation for the UI workspace.

+5. Generate code documentation:
+    ```bash
+    npm run doc
+    ```
+    - This generates technical documentation using TypeDoc.
+You will see the results in the generated documentation folder.

 ---